8.2 Abuse, Neglect & Florida Mandatory Reporting

 DoDo not

-Protect the resident's immediate safetyConfront or accuse the suspected abuser
+Protect the resident's immediate safetyConfront, accuse, or tip off the suspected abuser

-Report promptly through required channelsPromise the resident secrecy
+Report immediately through required channelsPromise the resident you will keep it secret

-Report objective observations factuallyInvestigate or gather evidence yourself
+Report objective observations factuallyInvestigate, interview, or gather evidence yourself

-Cooperate with the nurse and investigatorsWait to see if the harm happens again
+Cooperate with the nurse and investigatorsWait to see whether the harm happens again

-If a resident says, "Please do not tell anyone," respond with care but honesty: "I have to report this so you can stay safe."
+If a resident pleads, "Please don't tell anyone," respond with warmth and honesty: "I care about you, and I have to report this so you can stay safe."

 Exam Tip

-For Florida written items, any answer that says ignore it, keep it secret, handle it alone, confront the abuser, or wait several days is wrong.
-The correct answer protects the resident and reports immediately, and for Florida that means the Florida Abuse Hotline plus facility procedures.
+For Florida written items, any answer that says ignore it, keep it secret, handle it alone, confront the abuser, clean the resident up first, or wait several days is wrong.
+The correct answer protects the resident and reports immediately, and for Florida that means the Florida Abuse Hotline (1-800-962-2873) plus facility procedures.
+Remember that financial exploitation and theft of belongings count as abuse just as much as physical harm.

 Test Your Knowledge

-A Florida CNA sees another staff member roughly grab and shove a resident.
+A Florida CNA witnesses another staff member roughly grab and shove a resident.
 What is the CNA's legal responsibility?

 A